The "Matrix Green" Problem

 Static images feel passive.
 Cybersecurity is active.

-We designed a Motion Header System for their web and social channels.
+We designed a Motion Header System for web and social.
 Instead of stock photos, we used looping visuals built around:

 These loops load instantly and signal "we are on" without slowing down the site.